VladislavBedritsky/epolsoft_test/README.md

 3) **An angular client**:
         https://github.com/VladislavBedritsky/epolsoft_test/tree/master/angular-client

 4) **Gateway API service**(_Implementation of the GATEWAY API pattern.
 In our case, it acts as a consumer of the SOAP service and as a data producer by REST protocol to clients.
-My decision is based on easy project extensibility and also team development if necessary._): https://github.com/VladislavBedritsky/epolsoft_test/tree/master/gateway-api
+My decision is based on easy project extensibility and for team development also if necessary._): https://github.com/VladislavBedritsky/epolsoft_test/tree/master/gateway-api

 ## Steps to run services locally: